cankalsoftware/react-portfolio-papa/README.md

 ## 8. Host Resume Online

 1) Upload all the Resume related files to your Github Profile
-2) Go to <a href="https://www.heroku.com">Heroku</a> and set up your profile
+2) Go to <a href="https://render.com">Render</a> and set up your profile
-3) Create a New App
+3) Create a New Web Service
-4) Choose Github as a Deployment Method
+4) Connect your GitHub repository
-5) Select the correct resume repository that you uploaded in Step 1
+5) Select the correct resume repository that you uploaded in Step 1 and deploy

 ## Credits